-What are Body Lifts Surgery?
+What is Body Lift Surgery?

 A body lift is a surgical procedure that is typically performed by a plastic surgeon to improve the shape and contour of the body, particularly in individuals who have experienced significant weight loss or have loose and sagging skin due to aging or other factors.
 Body lifts are often chosen by those who have undergone massive weight loss through bariatric surgery or diet and exercise.
 The procedure is designed to address excess skin and fat in multiple areas of the body, typically the abdomen, thighs, buttocks, and sometimes the lower back.